PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Simulations

 \subsubsection{The \textsc{PNG-UNIT}}

-The \textsc{PNG-UNIT} simulation is the main product of this work as it is the largest full N-body simulations in terms of number of particles with primordial non-Gaussianites to date.
-It is a dark matter-only, full N-body simulation that includes local primordial non-Gaussianities.
-As the {\it original} \textsc{UNIT} simulation, it tracks the evolution of $4096^3$ particles in a periodic box with a side length of $L=1\,h^{-1} \, {\rm Gpc}$ from redshift $z=99$ up to $z=0$.
+The \textsc{PNG-UNIT} simulation is the main product of this work as it is the largest full N-body simulation in terms of number of particles with primordial non-Gaussianites to date.
+It is a dark matter-only, full N-body simulation with local primordial non-Gaussianities.
+As the original \textsc{UNIT} simulation, it tracks the evolution of $4096^3$ particles in a periodic box with a side length of $L=1\,h^{-1} \, {\rm Gpc}$ from redshift $z=99$ down to $z=0$.
 The details are shown in \autoref{tab:sim_characteristics}.
-Given the large volume and the high mass resolution, this simulation is a unique laboratory to validate models of galaxy clustering in the presence of local-PNG.
+Given the large volume and the high mass resolution, this simulation is a unique laboratory to validate models of galaxy clustering in the presence of local PNG.

 The value of \fnl used for generating the initial conditions is set to $f_{\rm NL} = 100$.
 This large value of \fnl is already ruled out by Planck at $\sim 20 \sigma$ \citep{Planck_2018}.
-However, we wanted a strong signal from the scale dependent bias in order to understand better this effect.
-With a more realistic \fnl, given our limitation on scales to $k_{\rm min} = k_{f} = 0.006\, h \, {\rm Mpc}^{-1}$ we would not be able detect the signal from the PNGs in the halo power spectrum.
+However, we wanted a strong signal from the scale-dependent bias to understand this effect better.
+With a more realistic \fnl, given our limitation in scales with minimum wavenumber $k_{\rm min} = k_{f} = 0.006\, h \, {\rm Mpc}^{-1}$ (where $k_f$ is the fundamental wavenumber), we would not be able to detect the PNG signal in the halo power spectrum.

-In addition, the initial conditions of the \pngsim were generated using the \textit{Fixed \& Matched} technique described in \citet{Avila_2022}.
+In addition, the initial conditions of the \textsc{PNG-UNIT} were generated using the fixed-and-matched technique described in \citet{Avila_2022}.
 The amplitudes were set to the expectation value as in \citet{Angulo_2016}.
-This can be safely applied also in simulations with local primordial non-Gaussianities as demonstrated in \citet{Avila_2022}.
-Then, the phases were chosen to be exactly the same as in the reference Gaussian \textsc{UNIT} simulation.

-The N-body code and the halo finder were run using exactly the same configuration as for the \textsc{UNITsims}.
+This method can be safely applied also in simulations with local primordial non-Gaussianities as demonstrated in \citet{Avila_2022}.
+Then, the phases were chosen to be the same as in the reference Gaussian \textsc{UNIT} simulation.
+The N-body code and the halo finder were run using the same configuration as for the \textsc{UNITsims}.
+We focus our analysis on the snapshot at redshift $z=1$.